google/space/README.md

 ### Write and Read

 Append, delete some data.
 Each mutation generates a new version of data, represented by an increasing integer ID.
-We expect to support the [Iceberg](https://iceberg.apache.org/docs/latest/branching/) style tags and branches for better version management.
+Users can add tags to version IDs as alias.
 ```py
 import pyarrow.compute as pc
 from space import RayOptions